 We all have these choices to make on a daily basis.
 When things get bumpy, when you get unexpected interruptions, where does your mind go?

 I used to panic about time.
-I would race myself to make sure I did certain things by a certain time and I would panic if I were late to an engagement.
+I would race myself to make sure I did certain things by a certain time and I would panic if I was late to an engagement.
 I had to make sure everything went as it was "supposed" to.
 Now as a twenty-something woman, I need to do something else with my time.

 I need to be in the word.
 I'm in this season where I have a lot of time available and I see this as an opportunity to fill myself up with truth.
-I'm following this "Read the Bible in a Year" plan and it's something I look forward to do the moment I wake up.
+I'm following this read the Bible in a year plan and it's something I look forward to do the moment I wake up.
 Having this plan makes it a daily goal, and if I reach that goal daily I know I will be fed and full.

 Other than reading my daily Bible devotion, I started this devotional book, "Famous in Heaven and at Home" by Michelle Myers.
 It was an eye-opener and a heart-revealer.
-It's a 31-day devotion studying the Proverbs 31 woman.
+It's a 31-day devotional studying the Proverbs 31 woman.
 It's not a to-do list, it's not this nagging read to make you feel guilty, it's a resource.
 It helped me ask God big questions to then truly see what I needed to change, including my use of time.

-One of the devotion reading asks "what are you selfish with?"
+One of the devotion reading asks, "What are you selfish with?"
 I couldn't really think of anything off the top of my head, so I asked God.
 In an instant He answered with "Your time."